z-institute/Solidity-EVM-Dev-Batch-1-HW/W5/Group_coding/hw_1/README.md

   - proxy pattern
 - Upgrade by single entity is not decentralize
 - Proxy contract store state, Implementation contract store logic
-- do not use the constructor instead use initialize function
+- Use initialize function instead of the constructor